joe288/OMOTE/README.md

 ## Contributing

 If you have a suggestion for an improvement, please fork the repo and create a pull request.
-You can also simply open an issue or for more general feature requests, head over to the [discussions](https://github.com/OMOTE-Community/OMOTE-Firmware/discussions).
+You can also simply open an issue or - for more general feature requests - head over to the [discussions](https://github.com/OMOTE-Community/OMOTE-Firmware/discussions).

 ## License